Revisiting Computer-Aided Tuberculosis Diagnosis: Our SymFormer Framework

 where we have $\mathbf{W}^{\textit{proj}} \in \mathbb{R}^{C\times C}$ and $\hat{\mathbf{F}}_i$ is the enhanced output as in \secref{sec:overview}.

 In \equref{eq:coord} - \equref{eq:residual}, each reference location attends to a small set of key sampling locations around the bilaterally symmetric location of the reference location, rather than just the symmetric location.
 The key sampling locations are automatically set in a learning way.
 This ensures the receptive field when comparing the appearance of the left and right sides of the lungs.
-In our experiments, we set $M=8$ and $K=4$.
+In our experiments, we have observed that the learned coordinate shifts $\Delta \mathbf{p}^x_i$ usually fall within a range of 10\% of the width of the corresponding feature map, without any constraints.
+Consequently, for points situated far from the vertical centerline, they will search points on the symmetric side for feature aggregation.
+For points in proximity to the vertical centerline, they usually do not correspond to lung regions (see \figref{fig:vis}), and this does not impact our assumption of symmetric searching for CTD as we focus on detecting TB in lung regions.
+In this paper, we empirically set $M=8$ and $K=4$.
 Suppose $N=\frac{H}{2^{i+1}} \times \frac{W}{2^{i+1}}$, and the computational complexity can be expressed as $\mathcal{O}(NC^2)$.
 Thus, SymAttention is very efficient and flexible for application to the feature pyramid $\mathbf{F}$.